Community Safety Partnership

 They also work with others who have a key role, including community groups, schools and registered local landlords.

-In October 2021 the Partnership asked residents, businesses etc what their experience and issues were relating to crime in their area through a survey.
+In April 2024 the Partnership via a Community Safety Survey asked residents, businesses etc what their experience and issues were relating to crime in their area.

-Community Safety Survey feedback The three main priorities for the Derbyshire Dales Community Partnership are:- Domestic Abuse- Anti-social Behaviour- Fear/Perception of crime levels
+The three main priorities for the Derbyshire Dales Community Partnership havent change from the previous survey which was carried out in 2021.
+These are:- Fear/Perception of crime levels, Anti-Social Behaviour and Domestic Abuse.

 Useful Websites